-Business's gripe against clients who are habituated to paying later than expected is that they get tied up with constant follow-up.
+Businesses' gripe against clients who are habituated to paying later than expected is that they get tied up with a constant follow-up.
 A study says that regular follow-up could cut the rate of overdue payment by up to 47%.
 But repeat reminders aren't the only way.
 Our tips for setting up an invoice system will help you streamline payment collection.

-Sending invoice immediately upon delivery of service will drive a sense of urgency.
+Sending invoices immediately upon delivery of service will drive a sense of urgency.
 It will impel clients to see work completion and consequent payment as a single step.
 Although the process isn't fixed, it will give clients a psychological impetus to pay all dues on time.
 Businesses that offer subscription services should automate invoicing for easy service renewal.

 Discounts and offers can act as a stimulus leading to the faster payment of dues.
-For example, an offer of a 5% rebate for clients paying their invoice under 15 days is an attractive incentive that will seldom go unnoticed.
+For example, an offer of a 5% rebate for clients paying their invoices within 15 days is an attractive incentive that will seldom go unnoticed.
 However, if the client owes a hefty sum of money, such offers may downplay the company's profit-making ambitions.
 But fret not, because we have more business invoicing tips and tricks to help you get paid on time.

 Customers prefer a consolidated invoice with a breakdown of all purchased items.
 However, if you still want to pass on some of the rewards for timely payment without risking monetary loss, send multiple invoices instead of one.
 Now your clients will receive more reminders continuously prompting payment.

 If deferring payment is a routine and a chunk of your time is eaten away by the creation of payment reminders, categorize irregular payers into groups who would be served only after you get paid.
-The payment can be accepted in part or in whole.
+The payment can be accepted in part or whole.
 The point is to drive home the message that services will not be offered without payment and the policy is cast in stone.
 In time, such a move will prod customers to make payments without taking the longer path.

 Penalties can act as an eyeopener for people who do not play by the rules.
-Many experts say that imposing penalty could scare away clients and may even hurt the relationship with customers.
+Many experts say that imposing penalties could scare away clients and may even hurt the relationship with customers.
 But let that worry not get in the way of dealing with chronic deferrers.

 Perhaps, when payments are overdue by 90+ days, penalties may be partially or entirely levied while those who pay before the permitted grace period can be spared from additional charges.
 In doing so, some customers who may have forgotten about the payment will not have to bear the penalty.
-Also, client relationship will remain unaffected.
+Also, client relationships will remain unaffected.

 Give clients sufficient time to ready themselves for the invoice payment.
-It is a norm for companies to send friendly reminder emails to clients in advance so that the invoice stays on top of their mind in case they forget about it.
+It is a norm for companies to send friendly reminder emails to clients in advance so that the invoice stays on top of their minds in case they forget about it.
 In this way, payments can be cleared ahead of the due date.

 While creating bills ensure that all items are descriptively mentioned.
 It is imperative to make your customer aware of what items are being charged.
-When customers can clearly perceive why certain items bear a special price than others, they are less likely to dispute the invoice.
+When customers can perceive why certain items bear a special price than others, they are less likely to dispute the invoice.

 Another way to deal with habitual late payers is to stiffen the stand against them by halting further service until dues are cleared.
 It's a gentle tap on the wrist without agitating customers altogether.
-Make your customers realize the value of timely payment for services by reminding them of the difficulty in offering service and better experience unless you get paid.
+Make your customers realize the value of timely payment for services by reminding them of the difficulty in offering service and a better experience unless you get paid.

 As a business owner, it is essential to ensure that your payment gateway is free from glitches.
 Occasionally customers may prefer an alternate mode of payment or may even take longer to clear the payment.
 However, if a major portion of your client base follows the suit, it might be an indication of problems buried underpayment mechanism.
 One way to prevent customers from postponing payment is to conduct an audit of your payment system and invoices to ensure that any flaws that exist are caught and set right before it grows in magnitude.

-Sometimes chronic payment deferrers need to be dealt with stern action because they feel annoyed with multiple reminders and if you have failed to get possession of the payment, it is advisable to get in touch with them and discuss future of service renewal.
+Sometimes chronic payment deferrers need to be dealt with stern action because they feel annoyed with multiple reminders and if you have failed to get possession of the payment, it is advisable to get in touch with them and discuss the future of service renewal.
 If your customers can't see why it is important for you to get paid despite repeat reminders, it is safe to rethink the service extension.

 Seeing repeated emails can be annoying for recipients, so sending a barrage of reminder emails is a passive way to act against those who delay the payment.
 Start with a gentle nudge (reminders) and work your way up to verbal communication in case the client is unwilling to clear the dues despite repeated follow-ups.
 Businesses need not hesitate to deny further services until the payment is cleared.

-Highlight the fact that you run business with an intent to make gains and deferred payment can come in the way of long-term goals.
+Highlight the fact that you run a business with an intent to make gains and deferred payment can come in the way of long-term goals.
 A client who can be reasoned with will step forward and mend their ways to make the future better for service providers and themselves as well.